marcelomijas/econometrics-cheatsheet/README.md

 The first (and I think, **the best**) way to help the project is to **directly support the authors of the manuals that are included in the resources section** (for example, by buying their works).
 Each and every one of the authors of the manuals are wonderful minds who have contributed a lot to econometrics and statistics.

-Another way is to support me directly.
-As a Ph.D. student, these days, mundane life is getting harder and harder, and for me *any donation is a step backwards from getting a student loan* or dropping studies.

-* SOL address: `Enj2bTkHoat79MWJ8rYrkvvX3GEPHKA98WME2yW3ff2`
-* ETH (ERC-20) address: `0x5Bc6287973D39EDfa4Da65Ec924CD7853791bD93`
+Another great way is to support the project is by sharing it.